 In one study that followed men for an average of six years, those with ED were:

 If you are experiencing ED, you should talk with your doctor about your potential risk for cardiovascular disease.
 And if you’re already taking certain medications such as nitrites for your heart or alpha-blockers to manage blood pressure, your doctor will discuss whether ED medications are right for you or whether other options may be more appropriate.

 Prostate cancer isn’t considered a cause of ED on its own, but radiation treatments, hormone therapy, and surgery to remove the entire prostate gland can lead to difficulty in getting or keeping an erection.
 Sometimes erectile dysfunction related to prostate cancer treatment is only temporary, but many guys experience ongoing difficulties that need to be addressed by other means.

 Your ability to orgasm is not connected to the prostate gland, although a man who has had a radical prostatectomy will have a dry orgasm with no ejaculation.
 As long as you have normal skin sensation, you should be able to have an orgasm with the right sexual stimulation.
-This means that treating your ED will allow you to resume a normal, healthy sex life.
+This means that treating your ED should allow you to resume a normal, healthy sex life.

 Hormones, blood flow, and parts of your nervous system must all work together to get and maintain a healthy erection, but kidney disease can affect all of the above.
-Certain medications may contribute to the problem as well, although medication-related erectile dysfunction may be treated by simply switching brands or doses.

 Getting the Help You Need

 Untreated ED can damage your self–confidence, causing a lot of stress— even depression and anxiety.
-Many guys with ED feel like their lives are out of control.
+Many guys with ED feel like their lives are out of their control.
 The good news is there’s hope.
 Take back control.
 Use our Physician Finder tool to locate a doctor in your area who can provide information on how to best treat your ED.